maelbecel/Usefull-scripts/README.md

 - Add a git ignore file (*If you want to*)
 - Create the first commit (*In case of git repository*)

+In case of a CMake project, it remove existing Makefile and create a CMakeLists.txt file, it also add CMakeLists for libs src and includes.

 Then you just have to type ```make``` and your project will compile perfectly.

 It can be add to your .bashrc or your .zshrc file like that: